The Martin Pollins Blog

 There were also numerous smaller battles, skirmishes, and sieges that occurred throughout Alexander’s campaigns, but these are the major battles that are most often discussed in historical accounts.
 It’s worth noting that while Alexander was victorious in many of these battles, he also suffered losses and setbacks along the way, particularly in the later stages of his campaigns.

 Before his death, Alexander made plans for a Hellenic military and mercantile expansion into the Arabian Peninsula, after which he planned to turn his armies to Carthage, Rome, and the Iberian Peninsula in the west.
-However, the Diadochi (his political rivals) abandoned these plans after he died; instead, within a few years of Alexander’s death, the Diadochi began a series of military campaigns against each other and divided the territories of the Macedonian Empire among themselves,[12] triggering up to 50 years of warfare during the Hellenistic period.
+However, the Diadochi (his political rivals) abandoned these plans after he died; instead, within a few years of Alexander’s death, the Diadochi began a series of military campaigns against each other and divided the territories of the Macedonian Empire among themselves,[16] triggering more than 40 years of warfare during the Hellenistic period.

 The Gordian Knot